 This wet-in-wet technique involves adding wet paint into wet washes, and allowing the added pigment to spread out unhindered.
 True, it is sometimes unpredictable, but that makes the challenge even more exciting.

 Flowers and foliage offer the perfect excuse for practising wet-in-wet, because the organic forms and rich, deep colours lend themselves to a relaxed application.
 You can see from this workshop that, even though the paint is applied fairly freely, the overall appearance gives the impression you have painted more detail.
-Let’s get started!
+Grab the best watercolour paints and let’s get started!

 01. Start from the centre